vectordotdev/vector/docs/usage/configuration/sinks/tcp.md

   # Requests
   #

   # The encoding format used to serialize the events before flushing.
-The default
-  # is dynamic based on if the event is structured or not.
   #
-  # * optional
+  # * required
   # * no default
   # * enum: "json" or "text"
   encoding = "json"